cosmos/ibc-go/docs/ibc/proto-docs.md

-<a name="ibc.core.port.v1.NegotiateAppVersionResponse"></a>
+<a name="ibc.core.port.v1.QueryAppVersionResponse"></a>

-### NegotiateAppVersionResponse
+### QueryAppVersionResponse
-NegotiateAppVersionResponse is the response type for the Query/NegotiateAppVersion RPC method.
+QueryAppVersionResponse is the response type for the Query/AppVersion RPC method.

 | Field | Type | Label | Description |